Block floating point: Microscaling (MX) formats

-Here E8M0 is effectively the exponent part of a single-precision floating number, being able to represent powers of 2 between 2^{-127} and 2^{127}.
+Here E8M0 is effectively the exponent part of a single-precision floating-point number, being able to represent powers of 2 between 2^{−127} and 2^{127}.
 A single value is reserved for NaN.
 For descriptions of data types such as FP8-E5M2, see Minifloat.

 MX formats have been demonstrated to be effective in a variety of AI tasks, including large language models (LLMs), image classification, speech recognition and recommendation systems.
 For instance, MXFP6 closely matches FP32 for inference tasks after quantization-aware fine-tuning, and MXFP4 can be used for training generative language models with only a minor accuracy penalty.

 The MX format has been standardized through the Open Compute Project (OCP) as Microscaling Formats (MX) Specification v1.0.
-An emulation libraries also has been published to provide details on the data science approach and select results of MX in action.
+An emulation library has also been published to provide details on the data science approach and select results of MX in action.

 Further development

 The MXFP4 format groups 32 4-bit minifloats with very low dynamic range together.
-In an effort to reduce quantization artifacts, Nvidia has introduced NVFP4, which instead only groups 16 FP4-E2M1 numbers in a block and chanegs the scaling factor to E4M3 for more precision.
-To regain dynamic range, the many blocks in a tensor is then subject to a shared fp32 (E8M23) scaling factor for a two-layer setup.
+In an effort to reduce quantization artifacts, Nvidia has introduced NVFP4, which instead only groups 16 FP4-E2M1 numbers in a block and changes the scaling factor to E4M3 for more precision.
+To regain dynamic range, the many blocks in a tensor are then subject to a shared FP32 (E8M23) scaling factor for a two-layer setup.
 No M0 numbers are used for scaling; as a result, all scaling requires an actual multiplication instead of bit shifting or simple manipulation of the exponent part of a floating-point value.

+Comparison of MXFP4 and NVFP4, each being 4 bits long (d), containing a block of k elements and sharing a scaling factor of 8 bits (w), so that the entire block is d·k + w bits in size: